Here in Spain, the fish and seafood is the best in Europe. But how do you know you’re ordering the right fish when the menu is in Spanish?

 - Maragota: ballan wrasse.
 A new one on me, but a distinctive red-coloured fish.

 - Melva: frigate mackerel.
 Nothing to do with mackerel, even though the skin has a similar distinctive pattern.
 Melva is bigger and is actually part of the bonito family.
+The taste is similar to tuna.

 - Merluza*: hake.
 A classic white fish, usually served with a sauce